kryptokrona/kryptokrona-docs/docs/guides/mining/CPU-Solo-Mining.md

 #### Notes

-* `Kryptokronad` *must* stay running for the miner to mine Kryptokrona.
+* `Kryptokrona` *must* stay running for the miner to mine Kryptokrona.
 * Be patient.
 Finding a block may happen within the first few hours of mining.
 It also may take a week.
 Or it may never happen.
-* If you accidently close out `Kryptokronad` you can restart the miner by hitting Ctrl+C on your keyboard, then re-entering the miner command given above.
+* If you accidently close out `Kryptokrona` you can restart the miner by hitting Ctrl+C on your keyboard, then re-entering the miner command given above.
 * You may have to adjust the amount of threads based on your PC's capabilities(half of how many your CPU has is recommended).